Anubhav-199/E-commerce-Customer-Analytics---Power-BI-Project/README.md

 MIT — feel free to fork, star, or reference for your own learning.

-## About Me

-I'm Anubahav Kumar Tiwary, currently pursuing an MCA in AI and Data Science.
-This is part of my personal portfolio as I work toward a Data Analyst role — I'm hands-on with SQL, Python, Power BI, MySQL, and Advanced Excel.

 ## Thanks for checking out the project!